Burger Stevens

-Burger Stevens is a hamburger restaurant with multiple locations in the Portland, Oregon metropolitan area.
+Burger Stevens was a hamburger restaurant with multiple locations in the Portland, Oregon metropolitan area, in the United States.
+The business garnered a positive reception, operating from 2016 to 2024 in food cart pods and other spaces including Portland's Pioneer Courthouse Square, Prost Marketplace, and Hinterland Bar and Food Carts, as well as Beaverton's BG's Food Cartel.

 History

 Burger Stevens was established in 2016.
-The business has operated from a food cart in Hillsdale.

-Burger Stevens was operating at Pioneer Courthouse Square until the COVID-19 pandemic.
+The business operated from a food cart in Hillsdale, and at Pioneer Courthouse Square until the COVID-19 pandemic.
 In 2022, owner Don Salamone relocated the cart to Prost Marketplace in the north Portland part of the Boise neighborhood.
-The business also operates from Hinterland Bar and Food Carts in southeast Portland's Mount Tabor neighborhood, as of 2022.
+The business also operated from Hinterland Bar and Food Carts in southeast Portland's Mount Tabor neighborhood, as of 2022.

 Burger Stevens operated from BG's Food Cartel in Beaverton, as of 2021.

+The business closed permanently in 2024.